MMUZAMMUL/GOIS/SECURITY.md

 ## Reporting a Vulnerability

-If you discover any vulnerabilities or unauthorized usage of this repository, report it immediately to [your-email@example.com].
+If you discover any vulnerabilities or unauthorized usage of this repository, report it immediately to muzamal@zju.edu.cn.

 ### Policy on Intellectual Property Infringement